The Interactive & Immersive HQ

 Industry Standards, Native Support & Tools

 Another really great benefit of TouchDesigner is its support for industry standards.
-DMX, Art-net, OSC, HTTP, TCP, UDP and WebSockets, Spout, UDT, MIDI, RTSP video streams, and more are all supported natively inside of TouchDesigner.
+DMX, Art-net, OSC, HTTP, TCP, UDP and WebSockets, Spout, UDT, MIDI, RTSP video streams, and more are all supported natively inside of the platform.

-There’s also really great support for a lot of cutting-edge hardware.
+It’s also really great for cutting-edge hardware.
 When VIVE came out, TouchDesigner was one of the first platforms to get native support, and the same thing happened with Oculus, RealSense, Kinect 2, and Leap Motions.

 Extending to Other Hardware & Software

-It’s also an extremely extensible platform.
-What I mean by that is let’s say that there was a piece of hardware or software that you want to talk to that isn’t already natively in there.
+Let’s say that there’s a piece of hardware or software that you want to talk to that isn’t already natively in there.

 TouchDesigner Tools